 2. Insurance Verification:

-• Confirming the patient’s insurance coverage for the planned medical services.
+- Verifying the patient’s insurance benefit for the planned medical services.

 3. Medical Coding:

-• Translating the healthcare provider’s notes and medical procedures into standardized codes.
+- Converting the notes of the healthcare provider and the medical procedures into their standardized codes.

 4. Charge Entry:

-• Entering the appropriate codes and charges into the billing system.
+- Inputting the correct codes and charges into the billing system.

 5. Claim Submission: